 Let's Talk about the Web Animations API

-About a year ago Google announced Material design with a representation in web through Polymer… using a polyfill for the upcoming standard Web Animations API.
+In Summer 2014, Google announced Material design with a representation in web through Polymer… using a polyfill for the upcoming standard Web Animations API.

 I hadn’t heard of this API, but I was intrigued, especially since it talked about a MotionPath effect.
 That wasn’t implemented yet (you’ll find out what happened in Part 5), but its goal of providing a way to unite the CSS, JS, and SVG ways to animate kept me interested.
 A year later and Chrome and Firefox have started implementations, the polyfill’s progress is steady, and it’s time to take a look at it in earnest.